ValerieNguy/cse15l-lab-reports/Lab-Report-4-folder/lab-report-4-week-8.md

 Link to My Markdown-Parse Repository:
 [https://github.com/ValerieNguy/markdown-parse2](https://github.com/ValerieNguy/markdown-parse2)

-Link to Markdown_Parse That I Reviewed:
+Link to Markdown-Parse That I Reviewed:
 [https://github.com/jordan-nishi/markdown-parse](https://github.com/jordan-nishi/markdown-parse)

 ## Snippet #1
 Test for Snippet #1:
+(used the same test for my repository and reviewed repository because the expected output is the same)
 ![Test for snippet 1](test1.PNG)

 Expected Output From Snippet #1 According to VSCode Preview